asaidel/html2wsdl/README.md

 You can also modify the WrapParameters class, freemarker templates for parameters wrapping.

 ##STATUS
+* Beta state yet
 * EXP, COMP layer ready (Java part)
+* EXP WSDL ready

 ##TODO:
 * add example
 * translate parameters to english
-* input could be excel for parameters and/or spec in addition to HTML.
+* in addition to HTML input, it could be excel for parameters and/or spec.
-* EXP, COMP freemarker templates (WSDL, XSD)
+* EXP, COMP freemarker templates (WSDL, XSD).